BEKK-IoT/getting-started-beacons/src/text/tasks/colormixer.md

-# Mix colors
+# Mix colors - *Cordova only*

+In this task you will make a color party app.
+It will display different color depending on which beacon you discover.

-In this task you will assign a RGB color to each beacon you discover.
-Then, mix the colors of each beacon in range and display the resulting color on screen.
+Assign a RGB color to each beacon you discover.
+Then, mix the colors of each beacon and display the resulting color on screen.

-To mix the colors you can use the average of each color channel :
+To mix the colors you can use the average of each color channel:

 ```
 (r1,g1,b1)+...+(rn,gn,bn)=((rn+...+rn)/n,(g1+...+gn)/n,(b1+...+bn)/n)